jwerle/q/README.md

 ```

-You can lock the queue so a message must be acknowledged before another
+You can lock the q so a message must be acknowledged before another
 can be pushed on to it.

 ```sh